Andrew-JG-Ha/Christmas-Lights-Arduino-Project/README.md

   as well as Various electronic switches, LEDs, and current limiting resistors

 https://github.com/Andrew-JG-Ha/Christmas-Lights-Arduino-Project/assets/93740156/798d7358-f387-45d5-840f-4182da911256
+The Leds on one breadboard were soon replaced by a relay module instead

 Temporary setup with relay attached to the output ESP8266
 - The indoors controller is on the larger breadboard